What is Diverticulitis?

 What is the Treatment for Diverticulitis?

-Treatment for diverticulitis depends on the severity, complications that may be present, and other underlying medical conditions.
+Treatment for diverticulitis depends on the severity, complications that may be present, and other coexisting medical conditions.

 Treatment for mild diverticulitis includes:

-- Clear liquid diet for 2-3 days; progress to a soft diet as tolerated
+- Clear liquid diet for 2-3 days; progressing to a soft diet as tolerated

 - 7-10 days of oral broad-spectrum antibiotics if needed, such as:

 - Acetaminophen (Tylenol) and antispasmodics for pain